One Wilshire: Sale to Hines Real Estate (2007–2012)

-In December 2006, the Hengchun earthquakes in Taiwan severed a number of critical undersea fiber optic cables in the Pacific.
+In December 2006, the Hengchun earthquakes in Taiwan severed several critical undersea fiber optic cables in the Pacific.
 One Wilshire was one of the hubs able to re-route some of the internet and voice traffic from Taiwan through their facility.
-CRG West of the Carlyle Group managed the property as of 2007, with 23 of the building's floors designed to hold communications infrastructure as compared to offices.
+CRG West of the Carlyle Group managed the property as of 2007, with 23 of the building's floors designed to hold communications infrastructure compared to offices.
 Around 300 companies had hardware in the building by that time, including Google and carriers from Asia, India, and Europe.
 Others included Verizon Communications, Savvis, Level 3, Global Crossing, Qwest Communications, Pac-West Telecomm, the Carlyle Group's CRG West subsidiary, and Sprint.
-Hines Real Estate Investment Trust in Houston, Texas paid $287 million for One Wilshire in 2007.
+Hines Real Estate Investment Trust in Houston, Texas, paid $287 million for One Wilshire in 2007.
 CRG West remained a tenant after the sale.
-In 2008 Wired claimed that One Wilshire had "the world's most densely populated Meet-Me room," with around 260 ISPs with interconnected networks.
+In 2008, Wired claimed that One Wilshire had "the world's most densely populated Meet-Me room," with around 260 ISPs with interconnected networks.
 At that point, the building had only four of its thirty floors devoted to law offices.

-Recent sale and events (2013–present)
+Recent sales and events (2013–present)

-By 2013 One Wilshire was one of the top three telecommunications centers in the world, along with 60 Hudson Street in New York City and Telehouse in London.
+By 2013, One Wilshire was one of the world's top three telecommunications data centers, along with 60 Hudson Street in New York City and Telehouse in London.
 As a primary terminus for fiber-optic cable routes between Asia and North America, One Wilshire was also the most important telecommunications hub in the western United States.
-Hines Real Estate Investment Trust sold the building to GI Partners in July 2013, for a total of $437.5 million in US currency.
+Hines Real Estate Investment Trust sold the building to GI Partners in July 2013 for $437.5 million in US currency.
 At a sale price of $660 per square foot, it was the highest price ever paid for an office building in downtown Los Angeles.
-According to Fortune, as of 2015 the building is "the most highly connected Internet point in the western U.S.," with undersea cables allowing "one-third of Internet traffic from the U.S. to Asia [to pass] through the building."
+According to Fortune, as of 2015, the building is "the most highly connected Internet point in the western U.S.," with undersea cables allowing "one-third of Internet traffic from the U.S. to Asia [to pass] through the building."
+After the elevators had been removed, two elevator shafts were converted to hold water pipes used in the extensive cooling systems.